ZERI-SPARK/music_player_using_django_finetune/README.md

 # Note:
-- If you encounter an error while installing cchardet, it might be due to issues with building the package on certain Python versions.
+- If you encounter an error while installing **cchardet** , it might be due to issues with building the package on certain Python versions.
 If this happens, consider using a different Python version or look for alternatives to cchardet.

 - If you continue to face issues, you may need to install the Microsoft Visual C++ Build Tools.
 You can download it from here.
 After installation, try running the installation command again.